helm/charts/stable/prometheus-operator/README.md

 The CRDs are provisioned using crd-install hooks, rather than relying on a separate chart installation.
 If you already have these CRDs provisioned and don't want to remove them, you can disable the CRD creation by these hooks by passing `prometheusOperator.createCustomResource=false`

 ### Kubelet Service
-Because the kubelet service has a new name in the chart, make sure to clean up the old kubelet service in the `kube-system` namespace to prevent counting container metrics twice
+Because the kubelet service has a new name in the chart, make sure to clean up the old kubelet service in the `kube-system` namespace to prevent counting container metrics twice.

 ### Persistent Volumes
 If you would like to keep the data of the current persistent volumes, it should be possible to attach existing volumes to new PVCs and PVs that are created using the conventions in the new chart.
 For example, in order to use an existing Azure disk for a helm release called `prometheus-migration` the following resources can be created: